kidanger/Drystal/doc/site/api.rst

       Removes all existing particles.

+   .. lua:method:: clone() -> System

+      Returns an exact copy of the system.

    .. lua:method:: draw([x=0: float[, y=0: float]))

       Draws the particles of the system. ``x`` and ``y`` can be used as offset.